With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreIvinson Memorial Hospital Behavioral Health Services is a mental health treatment clinic in Laramie, Wyoming, located at 255 North 30th Street, in the 82072 zip code.
+Learn MoreIvinson Memorial Hospital Behavioral Health Services is a mental health clinic in Laramie, WY, located at 255 North 30th Street, 82072 zip code area.
 Ivinson Memorial Hospital Behavioral Health Services provides hospital inpatient treatment.
-Ivinson Memorial Hospital Behavioral Health Services provides individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and adults.
+Ivinson Memorial Hospital Behavioral Health Services offers integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
 Ivinson Memorial Hospital Behavioral Health Services also supports people requiring dual diagnosis treatment.
-Additional services provided by Ivinson Memorial Hospital Behavioral Health Services consist of case management and suicide prevention services.
+Additional services offered at Ivinson Memorial Hospital Behavioral Health Services include suicide prevention services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.